Climbing Training

 From late March to early June, the long rainy season hits Mount Kilimanjaro, bringing wet, muddy, and snowy trails, which makes it not an ideal time for climbing.
 Apart from less enjoyable climbing and limited opportunities to capture the scenic beauty, climbing during this period should be avoided to minimize risks.

 Despite this, if you opt to trek during this period, you could enjoy the solitude, peace, and tranquility offered by the less crowded trails and campsites/huts.
 Additionally, some mountain climbers are enticed by the challenge of scaling a snow-capped summit and the breathtaking landscapes it offers.
+Note that the northern side of the mountain receives less precipitation so the Northern Circuit and Rongai Routes are a strong consideration.
+Also the comfort of mountain huts on Marangu Route can be considered.

 JUNE